AGamingS21/dotfiles/README.md

             - Find a way to run the script that will syncronize copy and keyboard shortcuts, settings, etc back to profiles config folder
             - run a sync for copying any extensions to the profile config
             - possibly use the settings.json with Custom Command for running the repo sync everytime it is loaded.
+            - find and load in any profiles created outside personalized config files

     - Keyboard Shortcuts
         - Find some of the ones I have at work and add those here.